 Insert images from URL

 The URL you use has to be the actual image URL, not the page where it appears along with other stuff.
-So if you’re looking at an image in Pixabay, either right click the image or control-command-click on a Mac laptop, then copy image address, which you can then past into your new image block.
+So if you’re looking at an image in Pixabay, right-click the image (or control-command-click on a Mac), then copy image address, which you can then paste into your new image block.

 There are a couple of potential downsides to this.
 One is that if the image stops existing at that specific URL, it will stop showing on your page.
 Another is a WP glitch; if you start replacing images, sometimes the block editor will randomly replace other image blocks that are using a URL within the same post.
 I’m not sure why that glitch sometimes happens and sometimes doesn’t.